Fabio-A-Sa/Privago/docs/milestone2/report.md

 - `SynonymGraphFilterFactory` filter, expands each token to include variations based on its synonyms;
 - `EnglishMinimalStemFilterFactory` filter, reduces each token to its root form, facilitating the search for variations of specific terms;

-By default, the English language was used for both stem assignment and synonym generation, as the manipulated data is in this language.
+Fields with native values were defined using Solr's default types.
+The English language was chosen for both stem assignment and synonym generation, aligning with the language of the manipulated data.

 The `SynonymGraphFilterFactory` is crucial in this context.
 Since the search is conducted based on reviews, which are inherently subjective, derived from natural language and rich in adjectives, it is important not to rely on specific terms but rather to match synonyms of terms.